Intrepid Pictures: History

 Intrepid Pictures was founded in 2004 by founders and co-CEOs Trevor Macy and Marc D. Evans.

 Before Intrepid was created, both Evans and Macy worked at Revolution Studios and Propaganda Films respectively.
-Evans spent 4 years at Revolution Studios as CFO from 2000 to 2004 while Macy spent 2 years as the COO of Propaganda Films and independently produced Auto Focus.
+Evans spent 4 years at Revolution Studios as CFO from 2000 to 2004, while Macy spent 2 years as the COO of Propaganda Films and independently produced Auto Focus.

 A year after forming the company, Rogue signed a deal with Intrepid to co-produce, co-finance and distribute films in partnership with Universal Studios, Rogue's then-parent company, for five years.
 The company then debuted with Waist Deep in 2006, which earned $21.35 million worldwide.
 In February 2011, Melinda Nishioka was hired as a Coordinator, and as of September 2016 became the Vice President of Development.

 The group broke through with The Strangers.
 In May 2012 FilmDistrict acquired the film rights to what would become Oculus.
 Soon after, the film released on April 11, 2013, to commercial and critical success, earning $44 million over a $5 million budget and received positive reviews.
 In June 2015, Los Angeles Media Fund co-funded The Bye Bye Man, which originated from a script by Jonathan Penner with STX Entertainment acquiring the film in December.
 Intrepid's most notable recent releases are the critically acclaimed films Hush, Before I Wake, Ouija: Origin of Evil and Gerald's Game, all with Mike Flanagan, a frequent Intrepid collaborator and partner from 2019-2024.

-In January 2018, Intrepid and Macy announced their involvement in Doctor Sleep, the sequel to the iconic horror film The Shining, for Warner Brothers.
+In January 2018, Intrepid and Macy announced their involvement in Doctor Sleep, the sequel to the iconic horror film The Shining, for Warner Bros.
+Pictures.
 In February 2019, it was announced that Flanagan had formally joined Intrepid as a partner, and that Intrepid had signed an overall deal with Netflix to generate television series.
 As part of that overall deal, Netflix ordered the original series Midnight Mass in July 2019.
 On October 6, 2021, it was announced that Flanagan would create an eight episode limited series titled The Fall of the House of Usher for Netflix that will be based on the works of Edgar Allan Poe.
 Flanagan and Michael Fimognari will each direct four episodes and executive produce the series.

-On December 1, 2022, it was announced that the company has signed a TV deal with Amazon Studios.
-Under the deal Macy and Flanagan will develop and produce projects under Intrepid for Amazon Prime Video, thus ending their deal with Netflix.
+On December 1, 2022, it was announced that the company had signed a TV deal with Amazon Studios.
+Under the deal, Macy and Flanagan will develop and produce projects under Intrepid for Amazon Prime Video, thus ending their deal with Netflix.
 Feature film productions were not part of the deal.
+In 2024, Flanagan split from Intrepid and formed its own independent production company Red Room Pictures.